starofrainnight/docker-mysql4/README.md

 Though there exists new MySQL distributions just like MySQL5, MySQL6, there still have lots mature program needs a MySQL4 environment.

-I think MySQL4 is too old to compile as 64bits, at least I don't think it will works perfectly while compile in 64bits mode, so we build this MySQL4 in 64bits docker image with 32bits gcc mode to ensure it will less problem when running.
+I think MySQL4 is too old to compile as 64-bits program, at least I don't think it will works perfectly when compiled as 64-bits, so we build this MySQL4 in 64-bits docker image with 32-bits gcc mode to ensure it will less problem when running.

 ## Features

 - Base on Ubuntu:18.04 LTS image
-- Build MySQL4 with 32bits mode, for avoid problems if build with 64bits gcc
+- Build MySQL4 with 32-bits mode, for avoid problems if build with 64-bits gcc

 ## Usage